Image

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Eureka, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Eureka, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Eureka, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Eureka, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Eureka, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+The appeal moves to a de novo hearing, where the Eureka, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Eureka, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Eureka, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.